-- 1. All staff have Safeguarding responsibilities and must raise a concern with the Safeguarding Officer immediately either by phone or in person. - 2.
-Staff must escalate any safeguarding concerns they have regarding a learner, including welfare to the Safeguarding Officers.
-The basis of a concern can be wide ranging and can include: - the identification of a potential indicator of abuse - disclosed evidence of abuse by the learner - a welfare concern due to a personal disclosure by the learner to the member of staff - observation of a behaviour - 3.
-The Safeguarding Officer records the details of the disclosure on the Safeguarding Concern / Disclosure Form. - 4.
-The Safeguarding Officer immediately completes an investigation and updates the referral source of the outcome within 24 hours of the referral. - 5.
-The outcome decision lies with the Safeguarding Officer based on the facts presented and Legislative requirements. - 6.
-Outcome decisions include: - a.
+- 1. All staff have Safeguarding responsibilities and must raise a concern with a Designated Safeguarding Lead. - 2.
+If the learner is in crisis or at risk of harming themselves contact the Safeguarding Officer by phone for immediate advice and guidance. - 3.
+Staff must escalate any safeguarding concerns they have regarding a learner, including welfare to the Safeguarding Leads by emailing safeguarding@balticapprenticeships.com The basis of a concern can be wide ranging and can include: - the identification of a potential indicator of abuse - disclosed evidence of abuse by the learner - a welfare concern due to a personal disclosure by the learner to the member of staff - observation of a behaviour - 4.
+The Safeguarding Leads records the details of the disclosure on the Safeguarding Concern / Disclosure Form. - 5.
+The Safeguarding Officer immediately completes an investigation, provides advice and guidance and updates the referral source of the outcome within 24 hours of the referral. - 6.
+The outcome decision lies with the Safeguarding Lead based on the facts presented and Legislative requirements. - 7.
+Outcome decisions include:

+- a.
 Local Authority Child Protection Referral - b.
 Referral to the Police - c.
 Referral to Channel - d.
 Signposting to an external source of support - e.
-No escalation action but monitor the incident, disclosure or concern - 7.
+No escalation action but monitor the incident, disclosure or concern - 8.
 In the event that the outcome is to refer to an external body, as a national provider we will access current referral details from the relevant Local Authority website and follow the detailed referral process.
-This would be submitted with 24 hours of the outcome decision.

-8. The Safeguarding Officer will update the Safeguarding Concerns document and records any action required and undertaken.
+This would be submitted with 24 hours of the outcome decision. - 9.
+The Safeguarding Officer will update the Safeguarding Concerns document and records any action required and undertaken.